 Step aside Margarita, the Paloma is the real drink of Mexico.
-The zesty cocktail is delicious any month of the year but it’s especially mouthwatering during the hotter days of summer.
+The zesty cocktail is delicious any month of the year but it’s especially mouthwatering on a hot day.
 In a situation such as this, we like to pick the wise brains of cocktail gurus like Alicia Perry and Garret Dostal.
 Perry makes incredible drinks and oversees the cocktail program over at Polite Provisions and now work as a drinks guru at Consortium Holdings.
 Garrett Dostal is a cocktail consultant and brand ambassador for Hiatus Tequila.

 “In terms of the Paloma cocktail, I am really looking for a cocktail that is juicy, acidic, and thirst quenching,” Perry says.
 She adds that there are three major components at play — the tequila for the Paloma, citrus, and soda.
 “In the process of creating my perfect Paloma I found that specific Blanco Tequilas were either too dominant, or were not able to stand up to the ingredients of the cocktail,” she says.
 “Fortaleza Blanco allowed for subtle notes of citrus, agave, and vanilla to be well represented in the cocktail.”